kyrylo-1/infinite-hit/README.md

 Use of code is strictly for educational purposes.

 Script allows restarting the attack after the duration is over.
-Thus attack has no downtime.
+Thus attack has no downtime. `infiniteHit.py` uses API from [stresser.ai](https://stresser.ai/apihelp)

 **Create and setup .env file**